Light Roast vs. Medium Roast vs. Dark Roast

 Roasted to before the first “crack,” light roasts retain a remarkable amount of their origin flavors and aromas.
 If a bean is known for its cocoa hints, you’ll taste that cocoa; if it’s renowned for its flowery notes, this is the bean that’ll highlight those jasmine, dandelion, or honeysuckle hints.

-Light roasts are also spun at a lower temperature that its fellow methods, staying between 350-450 degrees Fahrenheit.
+Light roast coffees are also spun at a lower temperature that its fellow methods, staying between 350-450 degrees Fahrenheit.

 And, because brands aren’t all that good at coming up with creative names, they are a few tried-and-true terms coffee sellers slap on their light roast bags: Light City, Half City, Cinnamon Roast, and New England Roast.
 I’m not encouraging this habit (there’s no flat-out rules across the industry when it comes to designating roasts), but I suppose it does help consumers easily spot what they’re looking for.